bsoc-bitbyte/Exam-Bud/SETUP.md

   mv .env.sample .env
   ```

 - **Why?** Because this file contains all the secret sauce (database configs, API keys, etc.).
-Samples of .env are meant to act as a guide to how you set p your environment variables and keys, since actually sharing details of such things might compromise sensitive informtion, it is rather a common practice to share a .env.sample for the aforementioned reasons.
+Samples of .env are meant to act as a guide to how you setup your environment variables and keys, since actually sharing details of such things might compromise sensitive informtion, it is rather a common practice to share a .env.sample for the aforementioned reasons.

 #### Cloudinary credentials setup: